NEW ENGLAND PUPPY RESCUE

 Can I come meet the puppies at your facility?

+We do not offer meetings with multiple puppies.
 While we do have a facility, we are not a traditional shelter and do not house our puppies there.
-New England Puppy Rescue is entirely foster-based, meaning all of our adoptable puppies are cared for in private homes throughout Connecticut.
-We believe this approach gives each puppy the best possible start—allowing us to evaluate their health, personalities, and needs in a home setting.
-It also helps them begin the transition into family life, setting them up for long-term success far better than a shelter environment could.
+New England Puppy Rescue is a fully foster-based rescue, meaning all of our adoptable puppies live in private homes throughout Connecticut.
+This model allows us to care for them in a loving home environment where we can assess their individual needs, personalities, and health—setting them up for lifelong success.

-Once you have an approved application, we set up a private meeting with the puppy you are interested in.
-We think meeting with a puppy before adopting is essential to a match.
+Once your application is approved, we arrange a private meeting with the puppy you’re interested in.
+We believe that meeting your potential new family member is essential to making the right match.

 Do you adopt out-of-state?